 The Islamic Republic of Iran sanctioned FDD and CEO Mark Dubowitz (in 2019).
-Senior Advisor Richard Goldberg (in 2020), and China Program Chairman Matthew Pottinger and Senior Fellow Reuel Marc Gerecht (in 2022), calling FDD “the designing and executing arm of the U.S. administration” on Iran policy.
-In a clear threat, the regime stated that “taking any actions by the judicial and security apparatuses against the FDD and their Iranian and non-Iranian accomplices will be considered legitimate as their actions are against Iran’s national security and the interests of Iranian people and government.”
+Senior Advisor Richard Goldberg (in 2020), China Program Chairman Matthew Pottinger and Senior Fellow Reuel Marc Gerecht (in Jan.
+2022), and Chairman of FDD’s Center on Economic and Financial Power Juan Zarate (in Oct.
+2022).
+The regime has called FDD “the designing and executing arm of the U.S. administration” on Iran policy, and in a clear threat, stated that “taking any actions by the judicial and security apparatuses against the FDD and their Iranian and non-Iranian accomplices will be considered legitimate as their actions are against Iran’s national security and the interests of Iranian people and government.”

 In May 2022, the Russian Federation sanctioned FDD Chief Executive Mark Dubowitz, the chairs of our Center on Military and Political Power LTG (Ret.)
 H.R.
 McMaster and Center on Economic and Financial Power Juan Zarate, as well as FDD advisors Daniel Glaser and Paula Dobriansky.
 These FDD experts were designated alongside other prominent national security and business professionals in response to American efforts to hold Moscow accountable for its war in Ukraine.